Featured Pathways

 James Burnie is a partner at law firm gunnercooke.
 He has been at the forefront of advising on blockchain and cryptoassets projects, including the first equity issuance settled on-chain.
 His work is award winning, receiving runner-up at the Crypto A.M.
 Awards 2020, "Standout" at the FT Innovation in Legal Expertise Awards 2018 and "Highly Commended / Runner Up" at Legalweek: The British legal Awards 2017.

-There are no available videos from "James Burnie"
+There are no available Videos from "James Burnie"